-If you’ve not experienced the stinging, burning sensation of a urinary tract infection (UTI), consider yourself lucky.
+If you’ve never experienced the stinging, burning sensation of a urinary tract infection (UTI), consider yourself lucky.
 Every year, millions of people contract these infections, and for some they are chronic, either never completely going away or recurring time and time again.
-While many people’s first reaction might be to hop in the car and go to a local urgent care clinic, there are ways of treating a UTI without ever leaving home.
+Although UTIs are common, you should still take them seriously.
+It is really important to seek medical help if you believe you have a UTI.
+For starters, a medical clinician can correctly diagnose a UTI, and be sure that the symptoms you’re experiencing aren’t signs of something more serious.
+Secondly, they can prescribe the appropriate regimen of antibiotics to cure the infection quickly and effectively.
+This keeps it from growing out of control and leading to complications like permanent kidney damage, recurrent infections or even sepsis leading to death.That said, while your first reaction to experiencing UTI symptoms might be to hop in the car and go to a local urgent care clinic, there are also ways of helping to prevent such infections or treat UTI symptoms without ever leaving home.

 Hydrate, Hydrate, Hydrate